EFANet: Exchangeable Feature Alignment Network for Arbitrary Style Transfer: Experimental Results

+In contrast, our approach achieves more favorable performance.
+The alignment on style features allows our model to better match the regions in content images with patterns in style images.
+The target style textures can be adaptively transferred to the content images, manifesting superior texture detail (last row) and richer color variation (2nd row).
+Compared to most methods, our approach can also generate more structured results while the style pattern, like brush strokes, is preserved well (3rd row).

-Table~\ref{tab:p_loss} further compares different methods quantitatively in terms of perceptual loss.
-This evaluation metrics contain both content and style terms and have been used in previous approaches \cite{Huang2017ArbitraryST}.
+Assessing style transfer results could be subjective.
+We thus conduct two quantitative comparisons, which are reported in first 2 rows of Table~\ref{tab:p_loss}.
+We first compares different methods in terms of perceptual loss.
+This evaluation metrics contain both content and style terms which have been used in previous approaches \cite{Huang2017ArbitraryST}.
 It is worth noting that our approach does not minimize perceptual loss directly since it is only one of the three types of losses we use.
-Nevertheless, our model achieves the lowest perceptual loss among all feed-forward models, with style loss being the lowest and content loss slightly higher than some of the baselines.
+Nevertheless, our model achieves the lowest perceptual loss among all feed-forward models, with style loss being the lowest and content loss only slightly higher than AdaIN.
 This indicates our approach favors fully stylized results over results with high content fidelity.

-Table~\ref{tab:running_time_comparison} lists the running time of our approach and various state-of-the-art baselines~\cite{Huang2017ArbitraryST, gatys2016image, Li2017UniversalST, Sheng2018AvatarNetMZ, Lee2018DiverseIT} under three image scales.
-Existing feed-forward network approaches~\cite{Huang2017ArbitraryST, Li2017UniversalST, Sheng2018AvatarNetMZ} are known to be faster than the optimization-based method~\cite{gatys2016image}.
-Among them, WCT~\cite{Li2017UniversalST} requires several passes and extra SVD operation, whereas Avatar-Net~\cite{Sheng2018AvatarNetMZ} uses CPU-based operation.
-This makes them more than a magnitude slower than other neural methods.
-Our approach is slower than, but still comparable to the fastest AdaIN algorithm.
+We then conduct a user study to evaluate the visual preference of the six methods.
+30 content images and 30 style images are randomly selected from the test set and 900 stylization results are generated for each method.
+Then results of the same stylization are randomly chosen for a participant who is asked to vote for the method that achieves the best stylization.
+Each participant is asked to do 20 rounds of comparison.
+The stylized results from different methods are exhibited in a random order.
+Thus we collect 600 votes from 30 subjects.
+The average preference scores of different methods are reported in Column 4 of Table~\ref{tab:p_loss}, which shows our method obtains the highest score.

+Table~\ref{tab:p_loss} also lists the running time of our approach and various state-of-the-art baselines.
+All results are obtained with a 12G Titan V GPU and averaged over 100 $256 \times 256$ test images.
+Generally speaking, existing patch based network approaches are known to be slower than the holistic matching methods.
+Among all the approaches, Li et al. achieves the fastest stylization with a linear propagation module.
+Our full model equiped with multi-scale strategy slightly increases the computation burden but are still comparable to AdaIN, thus achieving style transfer in real-time.

+\paragraph{Ablation Study} Here we respectively evaluate the impacts of common feature learning, the proposed \emph{whitening loss} on content feature, and the multi-scale usages of our framework.